Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikDevice.md

 ```

 ### -FilterStateKnown
-Filter by devices with recently updated data, for more consistent results.
+Filter by devices with recently updated data, for more consistent results

 ```yaml
 Type: SwitchParameter